-The Greenwich Police Department’s K9 Unit is currently staffed by Police Officer Keith Scorca and K-9 Kato.
-K9 Kato is a two year old German Shepherd from Czechoslovakia.
 The K9 unit began in 1988 as part of the Patrol Division.
-It has proven to be a great asset not only to the Town of Greenwich, but also to its surrounding communities.
-The K-9 Unit patrols one of the Department's twelve patrol areas, and is available to respond to situations town wide if needed.
+It has proven to be a great asset to the Town of Greenwich and its surrounding communities.
+The K-9 Unit patrols one of the Department's twelve patrol areas and is available to respond to situations town-wide if needed.

 Past K-9 Teams

-- Officer Rick Cochran along with his K-9 partner, Yogi, were the first K-9 team in this department.
-Officer Cochran and K-9 Yogi retired from the unit in 1994 at which time they were replaced by Officer Stanley Ouimette along with his K-9 partner Shadow.
+- Officer Rick Cochran and his K-9 partner, Yogi, were the first K-9 team in this department.
+Officer Cochran and K-9 Yogi retired from the unit in 1994 when Officer Stanley Ouimette replaced them with his K-9 partner Shadow.
 Officer Ouimette and Shadow retired from the unit in 1999.

 - Officer John Thorme and his K-9 partner Shilo replaced Officer Ouimette and his K-9 partner Shadow in 1999.
 Becoming the department’s third K-9 team.
 Officer Thorme and K-9 Shilo became the first members additionally trained in narcotic detection.
 Officer Thorme and K-9 Shilo retired from the unit in 2007.